open-cloud/xos/docs/dev/xproto.md

 Users are free to define models using standard protobufs instead of the xproto syntax, but doing so obscures the fact that packing new behavior into the options field renders protobuf’s semantics under-specified.
 Full details are given below, but as two examples: (1) xproto supports relationships (foreign keys) among objects defined by the models, and (2) xproto supports boolean predicates (policies) that can be applied to objects defined by the  models.

-The xosgen tool chain generates code based on a set of models loaded into the XOS Core.
+The xosgenx tool chain generates code based on a set of models loaded into the XOS Core.
 This tool chain can be used to produce multiple targets, including:

 * Object Relation Mapping (ORM) – maps the data model onto a persistent database.
 * gRPC Interface – how all the other containers communicate with XOS Core.